magisterquis/vnclowpot/README.md

 Options
 -------
+There's only two options:
+- The listen address can be changed with `-l`
+- John The Ripper-compatible lines can be generated with `-j` (and will need to be extracted from the log messages with something like `cut -f 4 -d ' '`).
-At the moment, there's only one: the listen address (set with `-l`, 0.0.0.0:5900 by default).
-Pull requests with features are welcome.
+Pull requests are welcome.

 Windows
 -------